-DISSOLVED: Value is based on the dissolved amount which is the amount that will pass through a 0.45 μm membrane filter prior to acidification to pH 1.5 - 2.0 with nitric acid.
+\Dissolved is the value based on the amount that will pass through a $0.45~\mu m$ membrane filter prior to acidification to pH 1.5 - 2.0 with nitric acid.
+Total is the value expressed in terms of total recoverable metal in the water column.